-- What products parents will need - The school's evaluation process
+What products parents will need

 8. Uniform assistance

 The school holds second-hand school uniforms for parents to access; access to these uniforms is available upon request to the Pastoral Manager.
 Parents are invited to donate their child's uniform when they no longer need it.